 appears to subsidize parking more than transit and has fought efforts to tax parking.

 Sally Clark, a former city councilmeber, responded to a request for comment by saying, “you won’t find any disagreement that affordability in this region is as much a challenge for UW employees as any other employees.”
 She also indicated that the university has pledged to double the number of childcare slots, is working on improving the U-Pass program and would be making an announcement later this summer regarding housing affordability.

 The master plan has to be approved by the department of construction and inspections.
 The Campaign For A Responsible UW hopes to raise enough awareness to influence this decision and bring about more commitments from UW.
 Barring any major delays, approval of the plan could happen as early as late summer or sometime in the fall.

-Editor’s Note: The original article indicated that UW subsidizes parking more than transi.
-On closer inspection it’s not clear what the subsidy breakdown is and that note has been amended.
+Editor’s Note: The original article indicated that UW subsidizes parking more than transit.
+On closer inspection, it’s not clear what the subsidy breakdown is and that note has been amended.